 A mass or lump around your abdomen

 But kidney lumps are hard to feel, especially in the early stages.
 That’s because the kidneys sit deep in the abdomen.
-You may even see or feel the lump as the tumor grows.
+You may not even see or feel the lump as the tumor grows.

 Fatigue from cancer is different than just feeling tired from lack of sleep.
 Cancer-related fatigue is persistent and interferes with daily activities.
 It can also intensify as time goes on.

 Anemia, or low red blood cell count, can also happen as a symptom of kidney cancer.
 Healthy kidneys signal your body to make red blood cells, but cancer can interfere with that signaling.

 - worsening fatigue